 A Solo 401(k) is an employer-sponsored retirement plan that allows self-employed individuals to contribute up to $56,000 pretax, including $19,000 of employee deferrals.
 How to set up a Solo 401(k) requires just six steps that hinge on picking a provider, but having just one participant makes it possible to complete in just a matter of days.

 Spark 401k is an experienced 401(k) provider that allows entrepreneurs to maximize their retirement savings at an affordable price.
 Clients get access to a low-expense, diverse, high quality fund line-up and an easy to use online portal.
-For a limited time only, save $150 on registration fees with Spark 401k.
+Spark 401K has a one-time setup fee of $150.

 When setting up a Solo 401(k), the most important step is picking a good provider.
 This is because the provider will supply your investment options and help administer your plan and also because the provider will help you through the remaining steps.
 To learn more, be sure to check out our article on the Best Solo 401(k) Providers for 2018.